Skip to main content

 Ziwa Rhino Sanctuary was established in 2005 with a bold vision: to reintroduce rhinos to Uganda, where they had been completely wiped out due to poaching and conflict.

-Fast forward to today, and that number has grown to an incredible 48 rhinos.
-This makes Ziwa the most successful rhino breeding program on the continent—a monumental achievement in wildlife conservation.
+Fast forward to today, and that number has grown to an incredible 60+ rhinos.
+This makes Ziwa the most successful rhino breeding program on the continent: a monumental achievement in wildlife conservation.

 What to Expect on a Visit

 At Ziwa, you can track rhinos on foot with expert guides who know the sanctuary inside and out.
-It’s not just thrilling to be that close to these massive animals—it’s deeply moving.
+It’s not just thrilling to be that close to these massive animals, it’s honestly a bit emotional.
+(And a tiny bit scary because these animals are MASSIVE!)

 A Few Pro Tips